rmh2009/SOCC/README.md

 ```

 All seem good and simple, except it didn't really work..
 If we try to implement this, then we see that index operation depends on the step size, which depends on the size of the child element.
 But int our AST above we don't know the index size since expression1 could be anything.
 Also the evaluation depends on the element type, we want 'd2' to evaluate to the address, 'd2[i]' also evaluate to the address, and only 'd2[i][j]' evaluates to the value (since the type is no longer an array).
 We can only do this if we know the type of expression1.
-So we need to define a data_type type first:
+So we need to define a data_type type first (in OCaml syntax):
 ```
 type data_type_t =
 | Int
-| Array of data_type_t * int list
+| Array of data_type_t * int
 ```

 Next I decided to modify the expression evaluation function during code generation phase to always return a data_type of the evaluated expression.
 This is simpler than the alternative of annotating the AST with type information in every expression node (which would require a second pass of the parser phase).
 This also allows us to do some type checking, such as 'Expecting an array, but got an int', or 'Can not compare array and int etc."